snowplow/snowplowanalytics.com/_posts/2018-07-05-modelling-page-view-events-as-a-graph/index.md

 We can consider all possible combinations of two nodes from the list above and see if any "natural" relationships exist between them.
 In that way, we can expand the list of relationships.
 To keep things simple for now, let's assume all constituent nodes are linked by a `[:WITH]` relationship, eg `(Application)<-[:WITH]-(Browser)`, `(Browser)<-[:WITH]-(Session)`.

-The proposed schemas for these relationships are in [this repo][link8].
+The proposed schemas for these relationships are in [this repo][relationship-schemas].

 ### Composing the `page_view` schema

 We now have all the building blocks to compose a schema for the `page_view` event.
-You can find the schema [here][link9].
+You can find the schema [here][page-view-schema].

 If we use this model to represent a series of `page_view` events, we end up with a graph that looks something like this (most nodes are omitted, for clarity):